jokatty/moveAi/README.md

 # moveAI

-#### moveAI is a relocation assistance app.
+moveAI is a relocation assistance app.
 Which lets you calculate the cost of your shipment.

-### What problem does it solve?
+### 💡 What problem does the app solve?

-#### Automating the process of categorizing items and suggesting container size and estimated cost.The existing practice in the industry is either a user estimates the container size they think will require or the service provider visits the client and gives an estimate.
+Automating the process of categorizing items and suggesting container size and estimated cost.The existing practice in the industry is either a user estimates the container size they think will require or the service provider visits the client and gives an estimate.
 These are manual processes and lead to last minutes of hassle.

-### User story
+### 👩🏻‍💻 User story

 - A user wants to know the cost of their shipping their belongs from place-A to place-B
 - They open moveAi app.
 Upload pictures of their house(room by room)